 Great River Energy has already met Minnesota’s 25 percent renewable energy standard eight years ahead of requirements.
 We continue to evolve our power supply portfolio, delivering even more renewable energy to our member-owner cooperatives to help them remain competitive in a changing market.

-Great River Energy also established interim renewable energy goals of 30 percent by 2020 and 40 percent by 2025.
 It is adding this renewable energy to the power supply portfolio for its all-requirements member-owner cooperatives, like McLeod Co-op Power.

 Great River Energy has spent more than a decade positioning its portfolio, lowering costs and reducing dependence on coal as a fuel source, while improving the overall flexibility of its generation portfolio.
 These measures have resulted in a 35 percent reduction in their carbon dioxide emissions since 2005.